pinecone-io/pinecone-text/README.md

 ```

-## Dense Encoding with Sentence Transformers
+## Dense Encoding

-For dense embedding we also provide a thin wrapper over the Sentence Transformers models hosted on hugging face.
-[See full list of models](https://huggingface.co/sentence-transformers)
+For dense embedding we also provide a thin wrapper for the following models:
+1. All Sentence Transformers models hosted on huggingface [See full list of models](https://huggingface.co/sentence-transformers)
+2. All OpenAI API supported embedding models [See full list of models](https://platform.openai.com/docs/models/embeddings)

+### Sentence Transformers models

+When using `SentenceTransformerEncoder`, the models are downloaded from huggingface and run locally.

+#### Usage
 ```python
 from pinecone_text.dense.sentence_transformer_encoder import SentenceTransformerEncoder